Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

-\paragraph{Compatibility of $Q$- and $R$-fluxes.} Notice that, even though the $(-1)$-form potentials $r$ are a~priori valued in the smooth space $\bar R_n$ (similar to all other potentials), they are constrained to be quantized as elements of $R_n$ by the cocycle condition $r=r_i\in R_n$.
+\paragraph{Compatibility of $Q$- and scalar-fluxes.} Notice that, even though the $(-1)$-form potentials $r$ are a~priori valued in the smooth space $\bar R_n$ (similar to all other potentials), they are constrained to be quantized as elements of $R_n$ by the cocycle condition $r=r_i\in R_n$.
 This accords with the fact that $(-1)$-form potentials do not encode independent local degrees of freedom, unlike potentials of higher form degrees.

-The condition~\eqref{eq:augmented_cocycle} implies a compatibility condition between the $Q$-flux and the $R$-flux: a generic $Q$-flux cannot coexist with a generic $R$-flux.
-If the $Q$-flux is given by $g_{ij}$ taking values in some subgroup $\Gamma\subset\sfGO(n,n;\IZ)$, then the $R$-fluxes $r$ are constrained to take values in the stabilizer subgroup of $\Gamma$ under the group action~\eqref{eq:action_on_r}.
-In particular, a vanishing $Q$-flux is compatible with arbitrary $R$-flux in $R_n$, whereas a generic $Q$-flux is compatible only with the trivial $R$-flux that is the constant map in $R_n$.
+The condition~\eqref{eq:augmented_cocycle} implies a compatibility condition between the $Q$-flux and the scalar flux: a generic $Q$-flux cannot coexist with a generic scalar flux.
+If the $Q$-flux is given by $g_{ij}$ taking values in some subgroup $\Gamma\subset\sfGO(n,n;\IZ)$, then the scalar fluxes $r$ are constrained to take values in the stabilizer subgroup of $\Gamma$ under the group action~\eqref{eq:action_on_r}.
+In particular, a vanishing $Q$-flux is compatible with an arbitrary scalar flux in $R_n$, whereas a generic $Q$-flux is compatible only with the trivial scalar flux that is the constant map in $R_n$.

 This has the following physical interpretation.
-The $R$-flux $r$, regarded as the embedding tensor $r\colon\IR^{2n}\to\sfGO(n,n;\IR)$, identifies the abelian gauge group \(\IR^{2n}\) of the 1-forms with a subgroup of \(\sfGO(n,n;\IR)\) given by the image of $r$.
+The scalar flux $r$, regarded as the pointwise embedding tensors $r_i\colon Y\to R_n\subset(\IR^{2n}\to\sfGO(n,n;\IR))$, identifies the abelian gauge group \(\IR^{2n}\) of the 1-forms with a subgroup of \(\sfGO(n,n;\IR)\) given by the image of $r$.
 In the presence of non-trivial Q-flux, as specified by $g_{ij}\in\sfGO(n,n;\IZ)$, however, this identification holds only locally, since \(g_{ij}\) acts non-trivially on the $r_i$.
 In order for this identification to be globally well-defined, one requires that $r$ be equivariant under the action of $g_{ij}$, which is implied by~\eqref{eq:augmented_cocycle}.
-This renders the $R$-flux globally well-defined for each connected component of space-time (in the complement of domain walls).
+This renders the scalar flux globally well-defined for each connected component of space-time (in the complement of domain walls).